stratum-mining/sv2-spec/03-Protocol-Overview.md

 This deserves some consideration in the Stratum V2 protocol design, mainly because this affects how the Coinbase transaction is serialized across different messages.

+For a block that contains any SegWit transactions (in practice almost any non-empty block), the Coinbase transaction MUST have a witness as well as an `OP_RETURN` output carrying the witness commitment.
+For an empty block, the Coinbase transaction MAY have a witness and the `OP_RETURN` output with the witness commitment anyway.

+The `OP_RETURN` output with the witness commitment is provided by Sv2 Template Providers in the `coinbase_tx_outputs` field of `NewTemplate` message.

 On a serialized SegWit transaction, the BIP141 fields are:
 - marker
 - flag